dominicOT/dominicOT/README.md

 - 👋 Hi, I’m @dominicOT
 - 👀 I’m interested in developing softwares of any kind - games, app & websites
-- 🌱 I’m a Computer Science student of the University of Makeni
+- 🌱 I’m a Computer Science student at the University of Makeni
 - 💞️ I’m looking to collaborate on my Python voice-assistant
 - 📫 You can reach me through dominicoladapotonade@gmail.com